oliviermirat/ZebraZoom/README.md

 <p>
 To launch from the command line, the same kinematic parameters analysis than what's available from the GUI, you can use the following command:

-python -m zebrazoom dataPostProcessing kinematicParametersAnalysis pathToExcelFile frameStepForDistanceCalculation minimumNumberOfBendsPerBout keepSpeedDistDurWhenLowNbBends thresholdInDegreesBetweenSfsAndTurns
+python -m zebrazoom dataPostProcessing kinematicParametersAnalysis pathToExcelFile frameStepForDistanceCalculation minimumNumberOfBendsPerBout keepSpeedDistDurWhenLowNbBends thresholdInDegreesBetweenSfsAndTurns tailAngleKinematicParameterCalculation saveRawDataInAllBoutsSuperStructure saveAllBoutsSuperStructuresInMatlabFormat

 while putting the parameters: